 Ecotone follows a stability commitment — your business code keeps working across releases, so upgrades are safe to apply.

-See the changelog →Available for teams running Ecotone in production.
-Consulting, onboarding workshops, and Support Agreements with guaranteed response.
+Available for teams running Ecotone in production.
+Consulting, onboarding workshops, and Support Agreements: a guaranteed next-business-day response and prioritised fixes for framework defects.

 Ready-to-use skills that teach any coding agent how to correctly write handlers, aggregates, sagas, projections, and tests.
 Your AI generates idiomatic Ecotone code from the start.